 It might even be driving the declining use of underarm hygiene products.
 In a June 2019 YouGov poll, nearly 40 percent of 18- to 24-year-olds and 31 percent of 25- to 34-year-olds said they hadn't worn antiperspirant or deodorant in the last month.

 But is aluminum actually worth sweating over?
+And what about benzene?
 We talked to dermatologists about whether or not you should toss your stay-dry stick.

 First, Why Do We Sweat?